 Our school's current educational program has many strengths.
-Our students, on average, consistently make more than a year's growth in reading and math (many make more), as measured by the district and building assessment.
+Our students, on average, consistently make more than a year's growth in reading and math (many make more), as measured by the district and building assessment, considering the setbacks due to COVID19.
 In terms of our school environment, we have a shared leadership structure with all staff involved in governance committees that work in conjunction with school administration.
 Our staff also has a strong collaborative culture.
 Teachers meet to collaborate on issues concerning curriculum, instruction and assessment at least weekly.